We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 The offer and allocation of a training programme referred to above is not an offer of employment.
 An employment contract detailing the terms and conditions of employment will be issued by the responsible employing organisation and is made subject to satisfactory pre-employment checks.

-Applicants should not attempt to contact an employing Trust until they have confirmed their placement - that is, they have accepted the offer without upgrades, or the upgrade deadline has passed.
+You should not attempt to contact an employing Trust until you have confirmed your placement - that is, you have accepted the offer without upgrades, or the upgrade deadline has passed.

-Information regarding pay, hours, sick pay, annual leave entitlements, notice period, study leave, pension scheme etc. are set out in the national terms and conditions available from NHS Employers.
+Information regarding pay, hours, sick pay, annual leave entitlements, notice period, study leave and pension schemes are set out in the national terms and conditions available from NHS Employers.

 Individual HEE local offices, NES, NIMDTA or HEIW websites may also provide additional local information and links to individual employer websites.